Berlin 2022 Conference

-We are delighted to announce the third joint meeting between the German Society for Microcirculation and Vascular Biology, and the Netherlands Vascular Biology Organisation to be held 21-23 November 2021, Göttingen, Germany.
+We are excited to announce the Joint Meeting between the German Society for Microcirculation and Vascular Biology and the British Microcirculation and Vascular Biology Society to be held July 7-8, 2022 at the Kaiserin-Friedrich-Foundation in Berlin (Mitte), Germany.

 Our membership is drawn largely from the medical sciences including physiology, pathology, pharmacology, biophysics, developmental biology, genetics, computational & systems biology, cardiology and internal medicine, as well as veterinary sciences.Learn more